A Meaningful Foundation for Friendship in Africa

 “Getting to know the boys and the country was a very special experience.
 We were wholly committed to it in our hearts; and we found the same commitment among the boys and the different members of the Boys’ Society.
 All this made it far, far more than just an academic field trip.
 It was the most meaningful foundation for friendship that words can express, and it taught us how to go about establishing a long-term presence in other countries of Africa.”

-This and the content of the other videos in the series will be published in 2019 under the title Quiet Revolution: The Story of Mary Rabagliati and People the World Forgot.
+This and the content of other videos in the series will be published in Joyous Revolution: The Girl from Guildford and People the World Forgot.
+[Publication pending]